Clarke Gold Medal

 Certificate of Merit

-Posthumous Awards Except for rescues of outstanding merit where the Gold Medal may be awarded posthumously, the actions of those who lose their lives in going to the rescue of others are recognized by the award of the Posthumous Medal.
+Posthumous Awards The actions of those who lose their lives in going to the rescue of others are recognised by the award of the Posthumous Medal.

 Major Awards The following awards may be awarded annually: